ekr/tls13-spec/draft-ietf-tls-tls13.md

 ### Cached Server Configuration

-During an initial handshake, the server can provide a ServerConfiguration containing a long-term (EC)DH share.
-On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server need not send either a Certificate or CertificateVerify message (provided that a new configuration is not supplied in this handshake).
+During an initial handshake, the server can provide a ServerConfiguration message containing a long-term (EC)DH share.
+On future connections, the client can indicate to the server that it knows the server's configuration and if that configuration is valid the server can omit both th Certificate or CertificateVerify message (provided that a new configuration is not supplied in this handshake).
 In this case, the server's long-term DHE key is combined with the client's ClientKeyShare to produce SS.
 ES is computed as above.